 As the oldest students in the school, these students serve as leaders and role models for younger students and often take on increased leadership opportunities in both chapel and school-wide events.

-In order to succeed in a world that faces globalization and an information-based society, all students need to develop their capacities in a foreign language, math, engineering, and science.
+In order to succeed in a world that faces globalization and an information-based society, all students need to develop their capacities in math, engineering, and science.
 Designed specifically for our Pre-K students, LEAPS is offered as an extension program on Fridays.
 This program will help your child enhance skills introduced in the Pre-Kindergarten program and assist them in “leaping” successfully into their academic future.
 An entire morning of science, math and engineering focused curriculum in our dedicated science and outdoor classrooms is pretty amazing!